 Small investments: With mutual fund investments, you can spread your money in small fragments across different companies.
 This way you reap the benefits on your small investments.

 Professional Management : Mutual funds employ the services of experienced and skilled professional fund managers.
 These fund managers use their investment expertise for analyzing the performance and prospects of various financial instruments before selecting a particular investment.
 By investing in mutual funds, investors avail the services of professional fund managers.

 Diversification : Mutual funds invest across various industries and asset classes in order to diversify the risk.

 Liquidity : Investors can redeem their units from the fund house any time, in case of their investment in open-ended scheme whereas in closed-ended schemes, one can buy and sell the units at the market value as the units are already listed on the stock exchange.

 Flexibility: Investors have a choice of selecting any mutual fund scheme.
 With various plans, mutual funds have to offer such as regular investment, regular withdrawal and dividend reinvestment plans.
 Investors can invest or withdraw depending upon their preferences and convenience accordingly.

-Cost-Effective: Since Mutual funds have a number of investors, the fund’s transaction costs, commissions and other fees get reduced to a considerable extent.
+Cost-Effective: Since Mutual funds have a number of investors, the fund’s transaction costs and fund management fees get reduced to a considerable extent.
 Thus, owning to the benefits of larger scale, mutual funds are relatively less expensive than direct investment in the capital markets.

 Choice : There are a variety of schemes offered by mutual funds.
 Investors can select those mutual fund schemes which suit their risk/return profile.